Pinus jeffreyi: Distribution and habitat

 Pinus jeffreyi occurs from southwest Oregon south through much of California (mainly on the eastern side of the Sierra Nevada), to northern Baja California in Mexico.
 It is a high-altitude species; in the north of its range, it grows widely at 1500 to 2100 m altitude, and at 1800 to 2900 m in the south of its range.

-Pinus jeffreyi is more stress tolerant than Pinus ponderosa.
-At higher elevations, on poorer soils, in colder climates, and in drier climates, Pinus jeffreyi replaces Pinus ponderosa as the dominant tree.
+Pinus jeffreyi is more stress tolerant than P. ponderosa.
+At higher elevations, on poorer soils, in colder climates, and in drier climates, P. jeffreyi replaces P. ponderosa as the dominant tree.
 Pinus jeffreyi is also tolerant of serpentine soils and is often dominant in these conditions, even on dry sites at fairly low altitudes.

 Ecology

-Pinus jeffreyi can hybridize with Pinus ponderosa and the Coulter pine, however this occurrence is rare due to the fact that the pines release pollen at different periods of time, and they naturally have difficulty crossing.
-However, hybrids do occasionally occur.
+Pinus jeffreyi can hybridize with P. ponderosa and the Coulter pine, however this occurrence is rare due to the fact that the pines release pollen at different times of the year.

+Mammals and birds collect the seeds.